jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 * a similar approach to this report can be taken but with generalised unfolds to derive and structure operational semantics.
-* an analysis into different representations of initial f-algebras as datatypes in programming.
+* a report could document the analysis of different representations of initial $F$-algebras as datatypes in program construction.
-* an investigation into how extensive and successful category theory is as a model for functional programs.
+* an investigation could formulise how extensive and successful category theory is as a model for computation.

 \newpage